xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremMigration/instructions.md

 Since this will be a test database we need to allow external users to connect.
 Let's add a firewall rule that allows access from all IPs, i.e. from `0.0.0.0` to `255.255.255.255`.

-> This could instead be your office's external IP address range, but we'll keep it simple and allow connections from everywhere
+> This could instead be, for example, your office's external IP address range, but we'll keep it simple and allow connections from everywhere

 The template should already have a couple of resources of type "firewallrules".
 Copy one of those and adjust it to enable connections from all IPs.